kiseraidan/aidankiser.com/content/posts/my-time-as-an-intern-at-progressive-insurance.md

 ## The Beginning

 I started my first semester at Auburn University in August 2020 as a Neuroscience major.
 After about four semesters, I had a bit of an identity crisis and decided I didn't want to continue in my Neuroscience studies.
 But now, I need to find a field to pivot to.
 I visited my Software Engineer brother in San Francisco that next Spring break and he had be do a Python bootcamp.
-Immediately after, I switched to the College of Engineering in Computer Science, and I've nver looked back.
+Immediately after, I switched to the College of Engineering in Computer Science, and I've never looked back.

 I had made the switch in August of 2022.
 It being so late in my college career, yet so early in my software engineering career, I knew I would benefit enormously with an internship.